List

 Collection

 Since 1949, Mental Health Awareness month has been celebrated in the United States each May.
-Every single year millions of adults, teens, and children face the reality of living with a mental illness.
-Books are a great place to start to better understand the experiences of those who live with mental illnesses as well as place to begin building awareness.
-Check out the list below for youth titles that have released in the past two years that tackle mental illnesses like OCD, anxiety, depression, and more.
+Every single year millions of adults, teens, and children face the reality of living with a mental health condition.
+Books are a great place to start to better understand and build empathy towards those with these lived experiences.
+Check out the list below for youth titles that have released in the past two years that bring awareness to mental health conditions like OCD, anxiety, depression, and more.

 Please keep in mind that some of these titles do include sensitive content.